bmw-software-engineering/trlc/documentation/dev_setup.md

 * You need to install the `cvc5` PyPI package, or build it from source.

-* You need GNU Make.
-This should be available on all sane GNU/Linux distributions.
-On Debian the package is called `build-essential`.

-* You need to install Graphviz.
-On Debian the package is called `graphviz`.

 * You need to install everything from [requirements.txt](../requirements.txt).